-We can schedule
+For groups of educators, CNC can schedule workshops on:

-Project Learning
+- Project Learning Tree

-Tree or Project

-Wild Certification
+- Project Wild Certification

-workshops, as well

-as Early Childhood
+- Early Childhood

-and Nature
+- Nature

-Workshops for

-groups of educators.

-Individual teachers are
+Individual teachers are invited to register for CNC's annual Nature

-invited to register for CNC's annual Nature Preschool Institute or FREE Teacher's Night in Nature events!
+Preschool Institute or FREE Teacher's Night in Nature events!

 Teacher's Night in Nature

 Enjoy time with other teachers while learning ways to integrate nature into your curriculum!

+Kayaking the Chippewa River

+Tues, June 5, 2018 | 6-9 pm